LaunchAgents & LaunchDaemons

 LaunchDaemons

 Section titled “LaunchDaemons”Everything above runs as your user.
 Everything below runs as root.
-There is exactly one daemon in this section, and it exists because of a number: 80.
+Sanctum runs a fistful of root daemons — proxyd, force-flow, firewalla, castellan, watchdog-rust, vmnet, pfctl, bootstrap — but the only one that earns a paragraph here exists because of a number: 80.
 The lowest-numbered privilege escalation in the history of haus automation.
+The rest are documented where they belong.

 com.sanctum.dench-proxy